Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 - [Hello World](./workshop/Workshop01.md) - in this exercise, you will get acquainted with the IntelliJ support for Spring
 - [Work through an example of DI](./workshop/Workshop02.md) - run the code and understand how it's working
 - [Create a couple of beans that are autowired](./workshop/Workshop03.md) - try to do it yourself referring to earlier examples
+- [More on Autowiring](./workshop/Workshop04.md) - play with where the @Autowire is set
 - [Adding an initialization and destruction method](./workshop/Workshop04.md) -
 - [Bean dependencies](./workshop/Workshop05.md)
 - [Web service call](.workshop/Workshop06.md) - get some experience calling a service and managing such with a bean